-This is the website of Prerna Singh.
-I am presently the Mahatma Gandhi Assistant Professor of Political Science and International Studies at Brown University, in the Department of Political Science and at the Watson Institute for International and Public Affairs, and an affiliate of the India Initiative.
+I am presently the Mahatma Gandhi Assistant Professor of Political Science and International Studies at Brown University, in the Department of Political Science and at the Watson Institute for International and Public Affairs, and an affiliate of the Center for Contemporary South Asia.
 I am the co-director of the Brown-Harvard-MIT Joint Seminar on South Asian Politics.
 I am also an Associate Fellow of the Successful Societies Program of the Canadian Institute for Advanced Research.

-My book, ‘How Solidarity Works for Welfare: Subnationalism and Social Development in India’ has been recently published by Cambridge University Press in their series, Studies in Comparative Politics.
-You can order the book here via Amazon and see the Table of Contents here and an excerpt here and here.
+My book ‘How Solidarity Works for Welfare: Subnationalism and Social Development in India’ published by Cambridge University Press in their series, Studies in Comparative Politics won the Woodrow Wilson Prize awarded by the American Political Science Association for the best book published in politics and international relations in 2015 as well as the Barrington Moore prize awarded by the American Sociological Association for the best book published in comparative historical sociology in 2015.
+You can order the book via Cambridge University Press or Amazon and see the Table of Contents here and an excerpt here and here.

 I have co-edited a double special issue of the journal Comparative Political Studies entitled ‘Ethnic Diversity and Public Goods Provision’.
 You can view the table of contents here.
 I am co-editor of the 'Handbook of Indian Politics'.
 You can order the book here via Amazon and see some excerpts including the Table of Contents here.